Everything You Should Know About Cost of Divorce in PA

 - How are they ranked on AVVO, Google Reviews, or social media?

 - Has anyone you know worked with them before, and what would they say about them?

 The best advice for choosing the right divorce lawyer in Pennsylvania is to look for character, education, and reputation.

 How Colgan and Associates can help you

 Our team of trusted divorce attorneys at Colgan & Associates stand ready to assist with your matter.
-We proudly offer no-cost phone consultations to individuals hoping to better understand their matter and how we may be able to assist them.
+We proudly offer no-cost phone consultations to individuals hoping to better understand their family law matter.
+An initial free phone consultation will give us the chance to explore how we may be able to assist them.
 If you or someone you know is going through a divorce in Pennsylvania, please reach out to us today at (717) 502-5000.